Pogroms during the Russian Civil War

-The Pogroms of the Russian Civil War were a wave of mass murders of Jewish civilians, primarily in Ukraine, during the Russian Civil War.
-In the years 1918–1920, there were 1,500 pogroms in over 1,300 localities, in which 50,000 to 250,000 Jews were murdered.
-All armed forces operating in Ukraine were involved in the killings, in particular the Ukrainian People's Army and the Armed Forces of South Russia.
-It is estimated that more than a million people were affected by material losses, 50,000 to 300,000 children were orphaned, and half a million were driven out from or fled their homes.
+The pogroms during the Russian Civil War were a wave of mass murders of Jews, primarily in Ukraine, during the Russian Civil War.
+From 1918 to 1920, there were 1,500 pogroms in over 1,300 localities, in which 35,000-250,000 died.
+All armed forces operating in Ukraine were involved in the killings, in particular the anti-Communist Ukrainian People's Army and Armed Forces of South Russia.
+Jewish sources of the time estimated that more than a million people were affected by material losses, 50,000 to 300,000 children were orphaned, and half a million were driven out from or fled their homes.

 Background

-From 1791, Jews living in the Russian Empire were almost exclusively only allowed to live in Pale of Settlement, in the western part of the country.
+From 1791, Jews living in the Russian Empire were largely restricted to the Pale of Settlement in the western part of the country.
 There was also a ban on holding state and public positions.
-In the years 1881–1884 and 1903-1906, vast waves of pogroms took place.
+From 1881 to 1884 and 1903 to 1906, many pogroms took place.